AMReX-Codes/amrex/CONTRIBUTING.md

 ```
 make html
 ```
 in `Docs/`.
-Then open `html/index.html` with your favorite web browser to see your changes.
+Then open `html/index.html` with your favorite web browser and look for your changes.

 Once your code is ready with documentation and automated test, congratulations! you can create the PR (or remove the [WIP] tag if you already